itzmeanjan/corporateZ/README.md

 # corporateZ
 Data analysis done on Ministry of Corporate Affairs **( M.C.A. )**, Govt. of India's open data to get deeper insight, with :heart:

+## Data Source
+All data upon which following analysis work will be done, is collected from [here](https://data.gov.in/).

+Dataset upon which I'm working, was last updated on _21-04-2018_ ( as mentioned on Open Data Portal of India ).

 ## Analysis of M.C.A.
 Data for _Uttarakhand_
 ### Status of Companies in Uttarakhand
 Following PIE chart shows an overview of STATUS _( as of 21-04-2018 )_ of various companies regsitered in Uttarakhand, India.